• 630nm. 660nm. 810nm. If you’ve just stumbled into the world of red light therapy, you’re probably staring at these numbers feeling completely lost.

 Photobiomodulation (PBM)—also known as red light therapy or low-level light therapy—is a treatment that uses specific wavelengths of red and near-infrared light to stimulate cellular function in your body.
 Unlike UV light (which can damage skin) or the visible light from regular bulbs, PBM uses carefully calibrated wavelengths that penetrate beneath your skin’s surface to interact with your cells.

 Think of it this way: just as plants use light for photosynthesis to create energy, your cells can absorb certain wavelengths of light to boost their own energy production.
-No heat, no surgery, no chemicals—just light doing what it does naturally: energizing living tissue.

 The wavelengths used in PBM typically fall into two categories:

-• Red light (630-660nm): Penetrates 8-10mm into tissue, ideal for skin health, surface wounds, and collagen production
+Penetrates 8 ~ 10 mm into tissue, ideal for skin health, surface wounds, and collagen production

-• Near-infrared light (810-850nm): Penetrates deeper (up to 40mm), reaching muscles, joints, and even bone tissue
+Penetrates deeper (up to 40 mm), reaching muscles, joints, and even bone tissue

-From Space to Your Home: The History of PBM
+From Space to Your Home

 NASA’s Accidental Discovery (1990s)